Sureshpatil4348/Fxlabs.ai_Front_end/README.md

   - Added timeframe sanity checks in all stores so RSI never uses stale bars from a previous timeframe after switching.
 If the active timeframe's bars aren't available yet, the view avoids using mismatched buffers and updates as soon as new bars arrive.
   - Settings persistence load scope: RSI Tracker now loads saved settings only on user change to avoid continuous DB overwrites.
 This prevents unintended timeframe resets that could desync it from other widgets.

 - Closed-candle parity (with graceful fallback): RSI calculations prefer the last completed candle.
 Now both stores wait for at least `period + 2` raw bars before dropping the last (forming) one; else they return null to avoid inconsistent intrabar values.
+RSI period is fixed at 14.

 ### Subscription Scope (Updated)
 - Correlation subscribes only the configured correlation pairs for the active timeframe.